UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_12.md

 categoricals, helping us get more resolution into where the data lies.

 This plot should be read similarly to the pairplot we made earlier, so we only look at the one plot below the diagonal.
-In this case it means we could have just made a single plot, but if you have more than two categories to repeat over, there would be additional plots under the diagonal.
+In this case, it means we could have just made a single plot, but if you have more than two categories to repeat over, there would be additional plots under the diagonal.

-In this plot we can see that comedies rated PG-13 and dramas rated R are the most common combinations in our data.
+In this plot, we can see that comedies rated PG-13 and dramas rated R are the most common combinations in our data.

 In fact, there are so many more of these than some of the others that we should be careful if we proceed to perform any statistical tests on this